Website icon Xpert.Digital

 • Expected GDP growth in 2025: 0.4%

-• Challenges: Ongoing recession, weakening industrial production, shortage of skilled workers, high energy costs
+• Challenges: Persistent recession, weakening industrial production, skills shortage, high energy costs

 • Positive factors: Strong export economy, focus on renewable energies and digitalization